gpc/grails-jquery-ui/README.md

 The modules available are:

 * `jquery-ui` - The core jQuery UI code, which automatically depends on query.
-* `jquery-theme` - The default jQuery 'lightness" theme.
+* `jquery-theme` - The default jQuery `lightness` theme.
 The jQuery-UI module depends on this module automatically.
 You can override the CSS file of this resource using the Resources framework.
 The CSS resource's id is "theme".
-Alternatively you can override the dependsOn of 'jquery-ui' to depend on some other module you define containing your theme.
+Alternatively you can override the `dependsOn 'jquery-ui'` to depend on some other module you define containing your theme.
 * `jquery-ui-dev` - The non-minified version of jQuery for development mode.

 ### Usage with the Resources framework